facile-it/mutoid/website/docs/01-getting-started.md

 :::tip Strictness

-This library is conceived, tested and is supposed to be consumed by TypeScript with the strict flag turned on.
+This library is conceived, tested and supposed to be consumed by TypeScript with the `strict` flag turned on.

 :::